reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 The file "boot.el" is the ESL version of the REDUCE file "boot.sl" edited to use upper case, and replace % with ; and ! with \ where necessary so that Emacs Lisp can read it.
-However, it retains lambda, nil and t as lower-case symbols.
+However, it retains lambda, nil, quote and t as lower-case symbols.

 Files with names of the form "eslxxxx.red" are ESL versions of the REDUCE files "cslxxxx.red", "pslxxxx.red" or "xxxx.red".
 The current